truthvalidator/TruthValidatorAgent/README.md

 ## Project Overview

 TruthValidatorAgent is an open-source system designed to combat misinformation by providing a transparent and efficient way to verify information.
-It combines **smart contracts**, **AI Agents (AI RAG-based)**, and **on-chain voting** to assess the authenticity of user-submitted proposals.
+It combines **smart contracts**, **AI Agents (AI Search-based)**, and **on-chain voting** to assess the authenticity of user-submitted proposals.

 Users submit proposals to blockchain smart contracts through **robots**.
 The system then: